Dubravka Šuica: Biography

 Before her political career, Dubravka Šuica worked for 20 years as a high school teacher, university professor and principal in Dubrovnik.
 She became active in politics in 1990, joining Croatian Democratic Union (HDZ) before the first democratic elections in Croatia.
 Since 1998, she served as head of HDZ Dubrovnik branch up until 2014.

 In 2001, Šuica was elected as first ever female mayor of Dubrovnik.
 She was re-elected in 2005 and served as the mayor till 2009.

 She was elected as the member of Croatian Parliament three times, in the 2000, 2003 and 2007 parliamentary elections.
 She held several positions in Croatian Parliament Committees.
-She was Chairwoman of the Committee, Family, Youth and Sports (2000–2003) and also Vice-Chairwoman of the Committee on European Affairs during Croatia's accession period (2007–2011).
+She was Chairwoman of the committee, Family, Youth and Sports (2000–2003) and also vice-chairwoman of the Committee on European Affairs during the Croatia's accession period (2007–2011).

 In 2004, Dubravka Šuica was elected one of the vice-presidents of the Congress of Local and Regional Authorities of the Council of Europe.
-She was reelected to that position in 2006, 2008, 2010, and 2012.
+She was reelected to that position in 2006, 2008, 2010 and 2012.

 In May 2012, Dubravka Šuica was elected vice-president of the HDZ at the national level.
 She was also the president of the Foreign and European Affairs Committee of HDZ.

 In October 2012, she was elected vice-president of EPP Women and she still holds this position.